7 Data Science Projects on GitHub to Showcase your Skills!

 - These GitHub repositories include projects from a variety of data science fields – machine learning, computer vision, reinforcement learning, among others

-Are you ready to take that next big step in your machine learning journey?
-Working on toy datasets and using popular data science libraries and frameworks is a good start.
+Are you ready to take that next big step in your data science journey?
+Working on small datasets and using popular data science libraries and frameworks is a good start.
 But if you truly want to stand out from the competition, you need to take a leap and differentiate yourself.

 A brilliant way to do this is to do a project on the latest breakthroughs in data science.
 Want to become a Computer Vision expert?
 Learn how the latest object detection algorithm works.
 If Natural Language Processing (NLP) is your calling, then learn about the various aspects and off-shoots of the Transformer architecture.

 My point is – always be ready and willing to work on new data science techniques.
 This is one of the fastest-growing fields in the industry and we as data scientists need to grow along with it.

 So, let’s check out 7 data science GitHub projects that can help you upskill your knowledge.
 As always, I have kept the domain broad to include projects from machine learning to reinforcement learning.

 And if you have come across any library that isn’t on this list, let the community know in the comments section below this article!

 Top Data Science GitHub Projects